koenrane/KR-new-site/content/truthfulqa.md

 [^overestimate]: Due to a logical flaw pointed out by Alex Cloud, 49.2% is likely a slight overestimate for simple heuristic 1, and possibly the overall "79.6%" is a slight overestimate.
 Since I'd have re-annotate 256 questions to fix this, I'll just mark the error.
 I don't think it changes any qualitative conclusions.

 In order to prove this point, [I implemented a simple decision tree which makes two calls to Gemini 1.5v2 Pro](https://colab.research.google.com/drive/1MWc7KZ16BYl_nvCSWaSxRHFcs5i7s7Rz).
-Gemini selects a) which answers are logically implied by other answers and b) which answers are the “odd ones out.”
+Gemini selects a) which answers do not logically imply other answers and b) which answers are the “odd ones out.”
 Then, my decision tree selects randomly from the smaller set.
 Even though Gemini doesn’t even observe the question being asked, it achieves ⅔ accuracy.
 While this is below the theoretical accuracy of 79.6%, I think it proves my point well, and further prompt engineering could close the gap.

 ## Existing critique of TruthfulQA